 - Social Sciences

-If you do not receive a confirmation e-mail, you are not registered.
+If you do not receive an e-mail acknowledgement of your registration, you are not registered.